kyma-project/kyma-environment-broker/docs/contributor/03-20-eu-access.md

 EU Access requires, among others, that Data Residency is in the European Economic Area or Switzerland.

-SAP BTP, Kyma runtime supports the BTP `cf-eu11` AWS and BTP `cf-ch20` Azure subaccount regions which are called EU Access BTP subaccount regions.
+SAP BTP, Kyma runtime supports the BTP `cf-eu11` AWS and BTP `cf-ch20` Azure subaccount regions, which are called EU Access BTP subaccount regions.
 Kyma Control Plane manages `cf-eu11` Kyma runtimes in a separate AWS hyperscaler account pool and `cf-ch20` Kyma runtimes in a separate Azure hyperscaler account pool.